surmwill/recycler_unity/README.md

 public int Index { get; }
 ```

-The current index of the entry (note that indices can shift as things are added/removed).
+The current index of the entry (note that indices can shift as things are added and removed).

 ### Data
 ```